Enlargement and Article 10

 The Republic of North Macedonia became the latest country to join the Alliance on 27 March 2020.

 - NATO’s “open door policy” is based on Article 10 of its founding treaty.
 Any decision to invite a country to join the Alliance is taken by the North Atlantic Council on the basis of consensus among all Allies.
 No third country has a say in such deliberations.

 - NATO’s ongoing enlargement process poses no threat to any country.
 It is aimed at promoting stability and cooperation, at building a Europe whole and free, united in peace, democracy and common values.

 - Having been invited to start accession talks to join the Alliance in July 2018, following the historic agreement between Athens and Skopje on the solution of the name issue, the Republic of North Macedonia became the newest member of NATO on 27 March 2020.

 - Bosnia and Herzegovina was invited to join the Membership Action Plan (MAP) in April 2010.

 - At the 2008 Bucharest Summit, the Allies agreed that Georgia and Ukraine will become members of NATO in future.

 Aspirant countries may then be invited to participate in the MAP to prepare for potential membership and demonstrate their ability to meet the obligations and commitments of possible future membership.
-Participation in the MAP does not guarantee membership, but it constitutes a key preparation mechanism.
+Participation in the MAP does not guarantee membership.

 Countries aspiring to join NATO have to demonstrate that they are in a position to further the principles of the 1949 Washington Treaty and contribute to security in the Euro-Atlantic area.
 They are also expected to meet certain political, economic and military criteria, which are laid out in the 1995 Study on NATO Enlargement.